Ron Sweed: The Ghoul Show

 Sweed was on and off the air in Cleveland and Detroit for over three decades, at times even branching out into radio and the internet.
 The Ghoul returned to Cleveland TV in 1998 on WBNX-TV (channel 55) where he remained for the next six years airing on Friday, then later Sunday nights.
 He also did a Saturday night request show on classic rock station WNCX (98.5 FM) during the same time period.

 The same year, Sweed co-authored (with Mike Olszewski) The Ghoul (S)crapbook (ISBN 978-1886228221), a book collecting memories, on-set photographs, transcripts, correspondence, and memos from his years on the air.
 Said Robert St Mary, a Detroit journalist and author of The Orbit Magazine Anthology: Re-Entry: "Ron understood that times had changed from the beatnik version of Ernie.
 It was spectacle.
 It was blowing stuff up.
 He was using the crazy hip lingo that Ernie had, and tweaking it a bit more."

 In 2015, Sweed appeared at the Redford Theatre.
 It would be his final appearance there as he was scheduled to perform there in October 2018, but due to health problems, it was canceled.
 In an October 2017 interview with Metro Times Jarrett Koral, he stated how he gets ready for a show: "smoke a good kielbasa," further remarking that "smoking a kielbasa will take you to places Steppenwolf never imagined on his magic carpet ride."
 For a boost of instant insanity?
 "Snort a couple blobs of Cheez Whiz."

 Influence

-The Ghoul was well known enough in the Cleveland and Detroit markets that some of his catch phrases ("Overdey!", "Hey group!", "Scratch glass, turn blue", "Stay sick, climb walls", "Pluck your magic twanger, Froggy!", "Holy Parma", "Amrap" and Froggy's "Hiya gang, hiya hiya hiya!") are still widely recognized among the children of the 1970s.
+The Ghoul was well known enough in the Cleveland and Detroit markets that some of his catch phrases ("Overdey!", "Hey group!", "Scratch glass, turn blue", "Stay sick, climb walls", "Plunk your magic twanger, Froggy!", "Holy Parma", "Amrap" (Parma spelled backwards) and Froggy's "Hiya gang, hiya hiya hiya!") are still widely recognized among the children of the 1970s.

 An interesting side element is that the aforementioned rubber toy referred to simply as "Froggy" (and much abused by the Ghoul) was a toy dating from 1948 by a company named Rempel and featured often in comedic skits on the 1955 television show Andy's Gang where he was named Froggy the Gremlin.
 The Ghoul's oft-uttered catch phrases "Hiya, gang.
-Hiya, hiya, hiya" and "Pluck your magic twanger, Froggy" originate from that earlier show.
+Hiya, hiya, hiya" and "Plunk your magic twanger, Froggy" originate from that earlier show.